 Take time to explore the various types of marketing so you can find your niche.

 And both look for and become a mentor for other women.

 Kristen Hicks – Austin Copywriter (@atxcopywriter)

-Some of the most valuable contacts I’ve made that have made all the difference to my business have been other professional women doing something similar.
+Some of the most valuable contacts I’ve made that have made all the difference to my business were with other professional women doing similar work.